alawrence/c_LibExifModule/README.md

 TODO
 - Make metadata of interest configurable.
+Ie: allow the module to be configured to pull out exif data other than the attributes we have hard coded.